phax/ph-schematron/README.md

 ##News and noteworthy

+  * 2.9.0 introduced new APIs in several places
   * Since version 2.8.3 there is an easy way to use XQuery functions (like funcx library) as custom XPath functions